netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 combining QUIC-MP with SCION.

 This document explores various aspects of this combination, such as algorithms for congestion control, RTT estimation, or general application scenarios.
-In addition it provides techniques and guidance to maintain security and to leverage path-aware multi-path networking with QUIC-MP.
+In addition, it provides techniques and guidance to maintain security and to leverage path-aware multi-path networking with QUIC-MP.

 --- middle

 # Introduction

-The Multipath Extension for QUIC {{QUIC-MP}}, ia an extension for the QUIC protocol that enables the simultaneous usage of multiple paths for a single QUIC connection.
+The Multipath Extension for QUIC {{QUIC-MP}}, is an extension for the QUIC protocol that enables the simultaneous usage of multiple paths for a single QUIC connection.

-SCION ({{SCION-CP}}, {{SCION-DP}}) is an inter-domain routing protocol that can provide many different paths between two endpoints, where every path has detailed information on traversed autonomous systems (ASes), links, router interfaces and MTU.
+SCION ({{SCION-CP}}, {{SCION-DP}}) is an inter-domain routing protocol that offers explicit path selection between two endpoints, typically from a large selection of paths, where paths have detailed information on traversed autonomous systems (ASes), links, router interfaces, and other information.

+Despite their complementary goals, QUIC-MP and PANs have evolved largely in isolation.
+QUIC-MP has been designed with traditional IP-based routing in mind, where path changes are typically inferred from endpoint address changes (i.e., 4-tuples), and where routing is opaque to the transport layer.
+In contrast, Path-Aware Networks (PANs), such a SCION, enable informed path selection based on performance, disjointness, policy, or security requirements.
+This combination of QUIC-MP and SCION allows for optimizations, for example, for congestion control, RTT estimation, failure recovery, performancem, and security.
+However, the slightly different assumptions on endpoint addresses (4-tuple + path ID vs 4-tuple + AS code + path) and path lifecycles (path abandon vs expiry, etc) can cause some pitfalls.

 The purpose of this document is to explore how QUIC-MP and SCION can interoperate, how we can leverage the path awareness offered by SCION and how to overcome challenges.

-One important aspect of this interoperability is that there is not a clear 1:1 mapping between QUIC-MP and SCION regarding what constitutes a path or how to identify an endpoint.

-In SCION, paths have additional associated information.
-This can be used to improve algorithms, for example, for congestion control, by identifying overlapping paths or by more accurately identifying path changes.

-With SCION, endpoints are identified with a network address that allows private (globally not unique) IP addresses and instead uses the AS number to uniquely identify endpoints.
-This can lead to challenges when QUIC-MP uses a 4-tuple combined with path ID as identity.
+This document

-This document looks at different usage scenarios {{categories}}, lists notable points when using QUIC-MP over a PAN such as SCION, gives implementations considerations ({{impcon}}) for library developers of SCION and QUIC-MP, and discusses general security considerations ({{security}}).
+lists notable points when using QUIC-MP over SCION ({{overview}}), looks at different usage scenarios ({{categories}}), gives implementations considerations ({{teccon}}) for library developers of SCION and QUIC-MP, and discusses general security considerations ({{security-considerations}}).

 While we provide guidelines for these areas, we do not discuss concrete algorithms, APIs, QUIC-MP or SCION implementations,